 Advantages: Laser transfer has many virtues.
 The most appealing is the soft hand of the transfers, especially when applied on white garments with one step self-weeding paper.
 It’s also quite versatile.
 As noted above, the process works on cotton, polyester, cotton-poly blends and other fabrics.
 Like sublimation, laser transfer can also be used to decorate hard surfaced items like mugs, mouse pads, magnets, sign blanks, and ceramic tiles.
 Unlike sublimation, these objects do not require any special coating in order to receive the toner.
-The other versatility advantage comes from the fact that an iColor printer can be used for both heat transfer applications and standard office document printing.
+The other versatility advantage comes from the fact that an OKI or iColor printer can be used for both heat transfer applications and standard office document printing.
 And, since the heat transfer applications use OEM toner, there’s no tug of war between the OEM printer manufacturers and garment decorators.
 And unlike sublimation, laser transfer can be used to decorate dark garments without purchasing additional equipment.

 Finally, the two-step weeding process can be delicate, even with a calibrated swing away heat press.
 It takes a little practice and finesse to get it right.
 But then, so does fine tuning a vinyl cutter or squeegeeing ink through a screen press.
 The bottom line is laser transfer for dark fabric is pretty nifty, but not quite as easy as Sublimation, ChromaBlast or print and cut appliqués.

 Print & Cut